jtothebell/picolovepotion/README.md

  * Extendable
  * No arbitrary cpu or memory limitations
  * No arbitrary code size limitations
- * Betting debugging tools available
+ * Better debugging tools available
  * Open source

 What it isn't:

- * A replacement for Pico-8
+ * A replacement for PICO-8
  * A perfect replica
  * No dev tools, no image editor, map editor, sfx editor, music editor
  * No modifying or saving carts
- * Not memory compatible with pico-8
+ * Not memory compatible with PICO-8

 Not Yet Implemented: